piskvorky/gensim/docs/_sources/wiki.txt

 Running the above takes about 15.5h on my laptop [1]_.
 Compare this to the `15h+2.5h~=17.5h` for the two-phase algorithm above, where we first store the sparse vectors to disk (15h) and only then proceed with LSA (2.5h).
-However, the two-pass algorithm does a lot of extra work, such as building the dictionary and constructing TF-IDF vectors, so it is generally faster and preferrable whenever you can store your input vectors persistently.
+As 15.5h < 17.5h, it seems like the single pass algorithm is actually faster.
+However, the two-phase algorithm does a lot of extra work, such as building the dictionary and constructing TF-IDF vectors, which actually take up most of the 17.5 hours and which the single-pass algorithm skips altogether.
+The two-phase algorithm is generally faster and preferrable whenever you can store your input vectors persistently.

-To directly compare the speed of the two algorithms, let's run the one-pass variant over the same input we used in the two-pass experiment above::
+To settle the matter and directly compare the speed of the two algorithms, let's run the one-pass variant over the exact same input we used in the two-pass experiment above::

     >>> id2word = gensim.corpora.wikicorpus.WikiCorpus.loadDictionary('wiki_en_wordids.txt')